ibraheemdev/matchit/README.md

 assert_eq!(m.at("/users/23")?.params.get("id"), Some("23"));
 assert!(m.at("/users").is_err());
 ```

-Note that named parameters must be followed by a `/` or the end of the route.
-Dynamic suffixes are not currently supported.

-### Catch-all Parameters

 Catch-all parameters start with `*` and match anything until the end of the path.
 They must always be at the **end** of the route.